m-spangenberg/ooba-startrek/README.md

 ## Characters

-I've started with ST:TNG, but I'll add more characters as time permits.
+I've started adding characters, some of them are ready to use and others are still a work in progress.
+I'll add more characters as time permits.
+I am also working on putting together a stable-diffusion prompt to help generate profile pictures.

 **Star Trek: The Original Series**